 The Department of Education and Early Development (DEED) administers (SDRP) which was created by law in 1970.
 The SDRP allows municipalities to apply, and if structured correctly be eligible for reimbursement on up to 100% of the debt service on general obligation bonds issued for school construction.
 All underlying municipal bonds are required to be authorized as general obligation bonds of the municipality, providing the ultimate source of payment commitment.
-The program was partially funded at approximately 75% in fiscal year 2017.
+Since 1983 the SDRP has been partially funded nine times, most recently in fiscal year 2017 at approximately 79 percent of the authorized amount and then in fiscal year 2020 at 50 percent of the authorized amount.

-The Department of Transportation and Public Facilities (DOTPF) administers the TIDSRA which was created by law in 2002.
+The Department of Transportation and Public Facilities (DOTPF) and the Alaska Energy Authority (AEA) administers the TIDSRA which was created by law in 2002.
+The program currently includes University of Alaska revenue bonds, seven municipalities' general obligation bonds, and two electric associations' revenue bonds.
 The program provides for 100% reimbursement of a limited number of municipal transportation and infrastructure related projects.
 The underlying municipal bonds are issued as either general obligation bonds or utility revenue bonds providing the ultimate source of payment commitment.
 This was a one-time authorization and no additional authorizations have been proposed.
+The State's enacted fiscal year 2020 budget has no funding for the TIDSRA.